 Mediation is considered to be a form of alternative dispute resolution and it is this form of resolving differences of opinion that is used in California to settle child custody and visitation disputes.
 This lets the parents have the chance to try and get their differences sorted out without having to go to court and have the judge intervene in the affair.

-Mandatory mediation means that if you file for an Order to Show Cause hearing requesting initial child custody and visitation orders or modification of existing custody/visitation orders, the court orders that the parties attend a mediation session at the courthouse on a date prior to the hearing date.
+Mandatory mediation means that if you file for a Request for Order hearing requesting initial child custody and visitation orders or modification of existing custody/visitation orders, the court orders that the parties attend a mediation session at the courthouse on a date prior to the hearing date.

 When it comes to mediation, there aren’t too many mysteries, as it’s a fairly straightforward process.
 Both sides get to discuss their problems and concerns, and the mediator helps them meet in the middle and find a resolution that works for both parties.
 Put another way, the whole purpose of mediation in a nutshell is to assist the parents embroiled in a child custody argument to resolve their disagreements and focus on creating a parenting plan that is in the best interest of the children.